Chart Color Schemes

 Kogarah Bay's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Kogarah Bay shows excellent health outcomes across all ages, with a low prevalence of common conditions.
+Kogarah Bay shows excellent health outcomes with very low prevalence of common health conditions across all ages.

-Its private health cover rate stands at approximately 53%, slightly higher than the average SA2 area (~1,220 people).
-The most prevalent medical conditions are arthritis (7.3%) and asthma (4.9%), while 75.1% report no medical ailments, compared to 77.5% in Greater Sydney.
-Residents aged 65 and over comprise 20.4% of the population (468 people), higher than Greater Sydney's 16.4%.
-Seniors' health outcomes align with those of the general population.
+Its private health cover rate stands at approximately 53%, slightly higher than the average SA2 area (~1,163 people).
+The most prevalent medical conditions are arthritis and asthma, affecting 7.3% and 4.9% of residents respectively.
+A significant majority (75.1%) report no medical ailments, compared to 77.5% in Greater Sydney.
+Kogarah Bay has a higher proportion of seniors aged 65 and over at 20.2% (442 people), compared to Greater Sydney's 16.4%.
+Despite this, health outcomes among seniors are strong and largely align with the general population's health profile.

 Frequently Asked Questions - Health